groundhog2k/helm-charts/charts/wordpress/README.md

 This chart uses the original [Wordpress from Docker](https://hub.docker.com/_/wordpress) to deploy Wordpress in Kubernetes.

-It fully supports the deployment of the [ARM64v8 image of Wordpress](https://hub.docker.com/r/arm64v8/wordpress) on a ARM64 based Kubernetes cluster just by exchanging the existing `image.repository` value.
+It fully supports deployment of arm64v8 and amd64 multi-architecture docker image.
+Just set the `nodeSelector` value to `kubernetes.io/arch: "arm64"` (default is `"amd64"`)

 ## Prerequisites